Particle Physics and Particle Astrophysics: Internal

 Interactive Batch Jobs

-An interactive batch job may be started with 'qsub -I -X'.
+An interactive batch job may be started with 'condor_submit -interactive'.
 It is most useful if you do not have your own hep cluster machine and/or are logging in from outside the hep cluster.
 You may also choose to use it because the worker nodes are, on the whole, more powerful than the desktop machines.

 A worker node is assigned just as with a normal batch cluster job, but rather than a pre-determined set of commands being executed, your terminal is attached directly to the worker node.
 You can then use this terminal as normal and take advantage of the worker node's cpu and memory.